confianceai/renault-welding-use-case/documentation/index.md

 - **Maximize the accuracy** of prediction.
 - Some welding seams are **more critical than others**, depending on their position.
 The level of criticality impacts the cost of false negatives.

-## Evaluation Criteria
+## Quality criteria

-The submitted AI component will be evaluated according to different quality evaluation metrics, including:
+The built AI component shall takes into account with many quality criterions:

 - **Operational cost metrics**: Based on the confusion matrix and a non-symmetrical cost matrix due to operational constraints.
 - **Uncertainty metrics**: Measuring the ability of the model to use uncertainty to improve trustworthiness in its output.